dannynday/Supervised-Machine-Learning-SML-/README.md

 4. Split the data into training and testing datasets by using `train_test_split`.

-### Create a Logistic Regression Model with the Original Data
+### 2.Create a Logistic Regression Model with the Original Data

 1. Fit a logistic regression model